Dundee sub Albert Kidd broke Hearts to become Celtic hero

 Hearts need a draw

-"On the day, Brian was deemed fit enough to start but we knew he wouldn't last the whole game.
+"Brian was deemed fit enough to start but we knew he wouldn't last the whole game.
 I was only fit enough for the bench and would have to come on at half-time.
-Craig wasn't even fit enough to make the squad.
+Craig didn't even make the squad.
 He was a big, big miss.

-'"There are parallels with the Leicester City story in England this season.
+"But I remember going to bed the night before thinking that the next day we could be champions.
 Celtic and Aberdeen were the favourites.
 We had a talented team with good flair players but we weren't fancied.
 However, we went on an incredible run of over 30 matches unbeaten, including 27 in the league.

 "Going into that final game we hadn't lost in the league since Clydebank beat us in September."

-''We had a fabulous team including the likes of Danny McGrain, Tommy Burns, Roy Aitken, Mo Johnston, Murdo Macleod and others with lots of experience.
+''We had a fabulous team including the likes of Danny McGrain, Tommy Burns, Roy Aitken, Mo Johnston, Murdo MacLeod and others with lots of experience.

-"But I went to the manager Archie Knox on the Friday and told him he should put me in because I'd played well before against Hearts, so he put me on the bench."
+Kidd: "I'd had trouble with injury and was having a bit of a lean period, but I went to the manager Archie Knox on the Friday and told him he should put me in because I'd played well before against Hearts, so he put me on the bench."

 |SCOTTISH PREMIER LEAGUE 1985-86|